SmoothSpatula/SmoothSpatula-DroneHUD/README.md

 # SmoothSpatula-DroneHUD
 ---
-Displays your drone's health on the HUD.
+Displays your drone's health, as well as your turrets and friends on the HUD.
 Works in Multiplayer.

 ## Special Thanks To
 * The Return Of Modding team